p0stw3b/programming-25/data/ru/part-8/5-more-examples-of-classes.md

 <sample-output>

-На балансе 4.0 евро
+The balance is 4.0 euros
-На балансе 1.4 евро
+The balance is 1.4 euros
-На балансе 1.4 евро
+The balance is 1.4 euros

 </sample-output>